abhiprojectz/SingularGPT/README.md

 ---

-**You may even locate and perform actions to the element that is left or right or even the most nearest element to it.**
+**Locate and perform actions to the element that is left or right or even the most nearest element to it.**

 ZexUI is a standalone library that uses image processing techniques for GUI automation.